Colonoscopy is a procedure used to detect changes or abnormalities in the large intestine/colon and rectum.

-You must have a low fiber diet.
+You must have a low fibre diet.
 Avoid ragi, fruits, tomatoes, green leafy vegetables and non -vegetarian food a day before the test.

 Pre medication as advised by your doctor needs to be taken before the test.

 You must inform your doctor about any underlying medical conditions and all drugs that you are taking especially blood thinning medication.

 This procedure will take about 15 to 20 mins.

 Coloprep preparation will be given to you just before the procedure.
 This will help you pass clear stools to ensure your bowels are completely cleared.
 The procedure can be initiated only after this.
 If in case you require enema for ensuring clear bowels, it may be administered.

 Your procedure will be done by a doctor and he will be assisted by the technician.

 You are will be settled comfortably in an area where your privacy is respected throughout the procedure.
 You will be given a hospital gown to change into.